Justintime50/diff-tool/README.md

     -f2 FILE2, --file2 FILE2
                             The path to the second file compared to the base file.
     -o OUTPUT, --output OUTPUT
-                            The path to the output file including filename.
+                            The path/name to the output file where the diff will be stored.
 ```

 ## Development